hagenw/dotfiles/offlineimap/README.md

 ## Discussion

-[OfflineIMAP] is no longer actively developed, but has still good maintainance support as of mid 2019.
+[OfflineIMAP] is no longer actively developed, but has still good maintenance support as of mid 2019.
 [Other people] use [mbsync] instead, which seems to have similar problems of getting only a few bug fix commits and releases (in 2019 there was one in May).